ropensci/rnaturalearthdata/cran-comments.md

 ## Resubmission

-This resubmission fixes invalid file URIs.
+This resubmission fixes reverse dependencies in himach and BeeBCD packages.
+It should passes revdep checks now.

 ## New maintainer